hellerve/blog/wip/On_Footnotes.md

 So, where should we put our footnotes then?
 If we’re talking about the web, the answer to that question is simple: on the bottom of the page, connected to the body through a hyperlink.
-Some people put return links at the end of their footnotes, I usually don’t, hoping that the “back” button behaves as it should.
+Some people put return links at the end of their footnotes; I usually don’t, hoping that the “back” button behaves as it should.
-Either way, your notes are nicely hidden to those of our readers who don’t want to read our non-topical musings, and still easily accessible to those who do.
+Either way, your notes are nicely hidden to those of your readers who don’t want to read non-topical musings, and still easily accessible to those who do.

 In books, this question is a little more complex.
 The three major types of footnotes I’ve seen are